-- Current Drug Trends: Personal Counseling sponsored a guest speaker who came to • campus to discuss substance abuse trends, focusing on the college-age population.
+- Current Drug Trends: Personal Counseling sponsored a guest speaker who came to campus to discuss substance abuse trends, focusing on the college-age population.
 Counseling staff also spoke about substance abuse effects on the body and treatments for substance abuse. - New Student Orientation: The Office of First-Year Programs offered programming during orientation that addressed issues facing college students and resources available to support students struggling with these issues.
 Topics focused on alcohol use/abuse, sexual assault, eating disorders, and coping with long-distance relationships. - Campus Safety Month: Public Safety collaborates with other offices to provide a variety of crime prevention and safety programs throughout the months of September through April.
-Educational and safety tweets about remaining safe on campus are posted to the Security homepage throughout the year, and students are encouraged at the Dorm Watch meetings to follow Public Safety on Twitter. - Call a Cab: To prevent students from driving drunk or getting into cars with drunk • drivers, security personnel have posted fliers in every dorm and multiple fliers in different locations throughout buildings on campus for students. - Family Day: Lindenwood offers a Family Day within the first month of school.
-The • Public Safety & Security Office passes out fliers to families on safety tips, sexual assault/bystander intervention, campus safety facts, how and when to contact Public Safety, and procedures on what to do in case of severe weather.
+Educational and safety tweets about remaining safe on campus are posted to the Security homepage throughout the year. - Call a Cab/UBER: To prevent students from driving drunk or getting into cars with drunk drivers, security personnel have posted fliers in every dorm and multiple fliers in different locations throughout buildings on campus for students. - Family Day: Lindenwood offers a Family Day within the first month of school.
+The Public Safety & Security Office passes out fliers to families on safety tips, sexual assault/bystander intervention, campus safety facts, how and when to contact Public Safety, and procedures on what to do in case of severe weather.
 These fliers are printed in English, Chinese, Spanish, and French.